 - The name of the main character, rendered as Zidane in the English translated version, is another reference (along with Citan Uzuki from Xenogears) to Dr. Gitanes, the protagonist of Square's very first game, The Death Trap.

 ZidaneBecause "Zidane" is the name of the most famous french soccer player at the time, the "Zidane" character has been renamed "Djidane" in the French version.

 - August 2001 (issue 100) - #43 in the "Top 100 Games of All Time" poll

 Information also contributed by MasterMegid, PCGamer77, Rey Mysterio and Unicorn Lynx

 Related Web Sites

-Aaron J. Adams, John W. Carroll, Bryan D. Chen, Kelly Chun, Matthew A. Clift, Michelle Elbert, Michael Alan Erickson, Aron Brent Gutierrez, Eric Lee, Jonathan A. Mankin
+Aaron J. Adams, John W. Carroll, Bryan D. Chen, Kelly Chun, Mathew A. Clift, Michelle Elbert, Michael Alan Erickson, Aron Brent Gutierrez, Eric Lee, Jonathan A. Mankin